Meet Abdullah Afzal: The celebrity runner for Penny Appeal 2019

 You’ve visited Africa before with Penny Appeal and seen their work.
 Tell us more about your involvement with Penny Appeal and if this may have inspired you to run the London Marathon.

-I have been to The Gambia in West Africa and seen the amazing work Penny Appeal have done over there and the difference they’ve made.
+I have been to West Africa and seen the amazing work Penny Appeal have done over there and the difference they’ve made.
 It’s motivating and inspiring to me.

 What plans do you have to make an impact on society this year?